 If you have a grilling pan for vegetables or grill basket make sure it is clean and pre-heated.

 Step 2: Prepare the zucchini while the grill heats.

-Cut the zucchini as directed above, then you’ll need to coat it in a thin layer of oil.
-Here I brushed on extra-virgin olive oil.
+Slice the zucchini into slabs, then you’ll need to coat it in a thin layer of oil.
+Here I brushed extra-virgin olive oil on the cut zucchini.
 You could also use a neutral cooking oil such as organic canola oil, avocado oil or grapeseed oil.
 Since this is such as simple preparation, I prefer the flavor of the olive oil the best.

 Step 3: Add dried seasonings before you grill.